-Correlations in The Control Group
+Correlations In The Control Group

-It was observed that there were no statistically significant relationships between the Geschwind score, right and left Edinburgh scores, with handgrip strengths, tip pinch strengths, NHPT durations, and BAI and BDI scores (p>0.05).
+It was observed that there were no statistically significant relationships between Geschwind score, right and left Edinburgh scores, with handgrip strengths, tip pinch strengths, NHPT durations, and BAI and BDI scores (p>0.05).

-The correlations between the outcome parameters in the control group are presented in Table 3a.
+Correlations between outcome parameters in the control group are presented in Table 3a.

-Correlations in The Fibromyalgia Group
+Correlations İn The Fibromyalgia Group

-It was observed that there was a moderately significant negative correlation between the left Edinburgh score and the right tip pinch strength (r=-0.42 p=0.006).
-There were no statistically significant correlations between the left Edinburgh score and the right- and left-hand grip strengths, right- and left-hand NHPT durations, left tip pinch strength, BAI, and BDI scores (p>0.05).
+It was observed that there was a moderately significant negative correlation between the left Edinburgh score with the right tip pinch strength (r=-0.42 p=0.006).
+There were no statistically significant correlations between the left Edinburgh score with right and left-hand grip strengths, right and left-hand NHPT durations, left tip pinch strength, BAI, and BDI scores (p>0.05).

-No statistically significant correlations were observed between the Geschwind and right Edinburgh scores with handgrip strengths, tip pinch strengths, NHPT durations, BAI, and BDI scores (p>0.05).
+No statistically significant correlations were observed between the Geschwind score and right Edinburgh scores with handgrip strengths, tip pinch strengths, NHPT durations, BAI, and BDI scores (p>0.05).

-The correlations between the outcome parameters in the patient group are presented in Table 3b.
+Correlations between outcome parameters in the patient group are presented in Table 3b.